 We demonstrate this approach by describing our synthesis algorithms for the domains of linear arithmetic and collections of objects.
 We have implemented these synthesis algorithms and deployed them as a compiler extension of the Scala programming language [OSV08].
-We have found that using such constraints we were able to express a number of program fragments in a more natural munication Sciences and in part by the Swiss National Foundation Grant SCOPES IZ73Z0\127979.
-Philippe Suter was supported by the Swiss National Science Foundation Grant 200021\120433.
+We have found that using such constraints we were able to express a number of program fragments in a more natural way, stating the invariants that the program should satisfy as opposed to the computation details of establishing these invariants.